austint1121/VenusMovieAnalysis/README.md

 ***

 ## Data
 There are 11 CSV files comprising the dataset.
-After exploring the datasets, we chose to use 3 datasets for our to help guide our recommendations.
+After exploring the datasets, we chose to use 3 of them for our to help guide our recommendations.

 IMDb is an online database  containing information related to films, tv shows, video games, and the like.
 We used